slatedocs/slate/source/index.html.md

 ```

-## Download SBOL Non-Recursive
+## Download Non-Recursive SBOL

 `GET <URI>/sbolnr`

-Returns the SBOLnr (SBOL not recursive, i.e. fetches the object without its children) for the object from the specified URI.
+Returns the object from the specified URI in SBOL format non-recursively ( i.e. fetches the object without its children.)

 ```javascript
 const fetch = require("node-fetch");